CTCHunter1/Sparrow/README.md

 Sparrow is a downsampling power spectral desnsity analyzer written in C# currently complied against the .NET 4.0 framework.

 Latest changes make compiling work in Visual Studio Community 2015 (14.0.25425.01 Update 3).
-Downloadable for free in DreamSpark as us August 13, 2015.
+Downloadable for free in DreamSpark as of August 13, 2015.

 This version depends on NI-DAQ 9.7.5f1.
 NI states newer versions of NI-DAQ will remain backwards compatible.
 Compilations of against newer Ni-DAQ dlls will not run on systems running older Ni-DAQ drivers.